Learning how to promote your music is essential.

 Not only are artists saying this, but label executives and managers are also claiming that you need money to really promote your music properly.

 But is it true?
 Not necessarily.

 Yes—money does help.
 Major labels can push releases into the ears of millions of people.
-They can do this because they have capital.
+They can do this because they have capital and large promotion strategies.
 But there’s another side to it:

 You don’t need a lot of money to get your music heard… in fact, you might not need any money at all.

 So today, we’re going to go over how to promote your music – on a budget.